enigmahdi97/Tableau-Dashboard-Bangladesh-Reported-Crime-Cases-2010-2018/README.md

 Utilizing this dataset I've created this interactive dashboard, by which one can gain insights on:
   Crime frequencies across unit regions,
   Crime frequency over time,
-  Year specific & region specific frequency
+  Year specific & region specific frequency,
-  Trends in reported specific crime types
+  Trends in reported specific crime types,
-  Frequency of crime types across regions and time
+  Frequency of crime types across regions and time.

 The insights derived from this dashboard hold significance for policymakers, law enforcement agencies, and various stakeholders dedicated to fostering a safer society.
 Serving as a valuable resource, this dashboard facilitates a better understanding of crime patterns in Bangladesh.